faithcomesbyhearing/render/README.md

 ([cathedral](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar)
 model now, perhaps bazaar later).

+Render is trademarked, if you wish distribute a revised version of this app, you may not call it Render, nor use the Render Icon.

-This release includes the ability to create a build which includes a working project.
+This release includes the ability to create a demo build which includes a working project.
 However, although all sync code is included, access to our sync servers is not - so the build will functionally be stand-alone (without sync), which you can revise, test, submit pull requests, etc.